Guinea: CBG-01/ Sangaredi

 Synopsis

-IFC has an active project with Compagnie des Bauxites de Guinée (CBG) (“The Company”), to provide a senior debt facility of up to US$200 million to support the expansion of the Sangaredi bauxite mine, processing plant, and associated infrastructure.
-The Company is 49% owned by the Government of Guinea and 51% owned by Halco Mining Inc., which is in turn owned by a consortium of aluminium producers: Alcoa (45%), Rio Tinto (45%), and Dadco (10%).
+IFC has an active project with Compagnie des Bauxites de Guinée (CBG) to support the expansion of the Sangaredi bauxite mine, processing plant, and related infrastructure through a senior debt facility.
+CBG is 49% owned by the Government of Guinea and 51% owned by Halco Mining Inc., a consortium of aluminum producers including Alcoa, Rio Tinto, and Dadco.

-Since August 2019, CAO has conducted various capacity-building workshops with the parties to prepare them for the dialogue process and start the discussion regarding the ground rules for the process.
-The CAO co-mediation team traveled to Guinea in February 2020 to continue conversations with the parties.
-The COVID-19 pandemic prevented CAO and the parties from holding the first in-person joint meeting that was scheduled for April 2020.
+Since August 2019, CAO conducted a series of capacity-building workshops with the parties to prepare them for dialogue and to begin discussions on the ground rules for the process.
+In February 2020, the CAO mediation team traveled to Guinea to continue engagement with the parties.
+The first in-person joint meeting, scheduled for April 2020, was postponed due to the COVID-19 pandemic.

-Between December 2020 and October 2021, CAO facilitated six joint sessions to discuss and address the first substantive issue of the complaint—related to CBG’s dynamite blasting activities and their impacts.
-The parties reached an agreement on the issue on October 28, 2021, and finalized a joint statement for the general public.
-Both the agreement and the joint statement are available in the “Case Documents” section below this page.
+Between December 2020 and October 2021, CAO facilitated six joint sessions focused on the first substantive issue of the complaint related to the impacts of CBG’s blasting activities.
+The parties reached an agreement (Available in English & French) on this issue on October 28, 2021, and issued a joint public statement (Available in English, French and Pular)